sacrosanctic/svelte-patterns/docs/published/anatomy-of-a-ui-component-library.md

 - 🔧 Control (how much design control you want)
 - 🚀 Speed (how fast you need to ship)
 - 🧠 Skill level (your comfort with CSS and design)
+- 🧩 Scope (focused on 1 advanced component vs. a collection of simple comopnents)
   :::

 UI component libraries have gone through many evolutions.
 This guide breaks down key areas of improvement and the tradeoffs each approach entails.

-Note: Libraries often fall into one or more categories, and there is significant cross-pollination (see Shadcn or Base UI).
+Libraries often fall into one or more categories, and there is significant cross-pollination (see Shadcn or Base UI).
 The examples listed below are illustrative, not exhaustive or exclusive.

-Another challenge in this space is the overlap in naming conventions.
-Like Wikipedia, this guide will attempt to disambiguate where necessary.

 ## Component Types